 Do you need a 4WD to get to El Questro Gorge?

 Yep, absolutely.
-It’s rare to see any 2WD vehicle at El Questro anyway, but there is a water crossing to get to El Questro Gorge that was the deepest one we did on the Gibb River Road, by a long shot.
+It’s rare to see any 2WD vehicle at El Questro anyway, but the El Questro Gorge Water Crossing was the deepest one we did on the Gibb River Road, by a long shot.

 In both instances, the water in sections would have been over a metre, and if you don’t have a snorkel, you shouldn’t risk it.